Anass6/Data_Science_Basics/README.md

 # Data Science Basics

+It is a remastering of some Data Science basics that I am doing

-These are some Data Science basics , im remastering them 😝 Feel free to copy the code and test it yourself
+You are welcome to copy the code and test it for yourself if you wish

-N.B : this code has no comments , you can use the documentation to grasp the code
+Please note that this code has no comments; you can use the documentation to gain a better understanding of the code